openshift/ansible-service-broker/README.md

 1. Provision [MediaWiki APB](https://github.com/ansibleplaybookbundle/mediawiki-apb)
     * Select the 'apb-demo' project
     * Enter a 'MediaWiki Admin User Password': 's3curepw'
-    * Select 'Create'
+    * Click 'Create'
 1. Provision [PostgreSQL APB](https://github.com/ansibleplaybookbundle/postgresql-apb)
     * Select the 'apb-demo' project
     * Leave 'PostgreSQL Password' blank, a random password will be generated
-    * Chose a 'PostgreSQL Version', either version will work.
+    * Choose a 'PostgreSQL Version'; either version will work.
+    * Click 'Next'
-    * Select 'Create'
+    * Select 'Do not bind at this time' and then 'Create'
-1. Wait till both APBs have finished deploying and you see pods running for MediaWiki and PostgreSQL
+1. Wait until both APBs have finished deploying, and you see pods running for MediaWiki and PostgreSQL

 **Bind MediaWiki to PostgreSQL**
 1. Bind MediaWiki to PostgreSQL
-    * Right click on kebab menu for MediaWiki
+    * Click on kebab menu for PostgreSQL
-    * Select 'Create Binding'
+    * Select 'Create Binding' and then 'Bind'
-    * Select the PostgreSQL service to create the Binding
+    * Click on the link to the created secret
-1. Redeploy MediaWiki so the pod is able to consume the credentials for the database.
-    * Click on the kebab menu for MediaWiki
+    * Click 'Add to Application'
-    * Select 'Deploy'
+    * Select 'mediawiki123' and 'Environment variables'
+    * Click 'Save'
 1. View the route for MediaWiki and verify the wiki is up and running.
+    * Observe that mediawiki123 is on deployment '#2', having been automatically redeployed

 # Contributing